 - Mushroom & Buckwheat Soup

 - Cuban Black Bean Soup

-Bright, flavorful and healthy, this easy tomatillo and white bean soup is ready in about 50 minutes!
+Bright, flavorful and healthy, this easy white bean and tomatillo soup is simple, full of flavor and ready in about 40 minutes!

 - Prep Time: 10 min